tmichel/tmichel.github.io/_posts/2015-03-01-view-components-in-rails.md

 ## The Rails way

 What I described above is simply not possible with Rails.
 The best you can do is create helpers or [helper classes][2] which spit out some string.
-This way you lose the flexibility and clarity of templates because you have to shove pieces of html into your ruby class or use the clanky `content_tag` that Rails provides.
+This way you lose the flexibility and clarity of templates because you have to shove pieces of html into your ruby class or use the clunky `content_tag` that Rails provides.

 Another option could be a partial with a backing (view)model (or presenter if you like).
 This is a bit better but there is a huge disconnect between the template and the view model/logic.
 You have to remember to pass in the right view model every time you want to use your partial + view model combo.
 Not to mention that the syntax is pretty ugly: